goonmandu/sbu_spring2025_ese381/README.md

 # Warnings and Disclaimers
 **THESE FILES ARE PROVIDED FOR REFERENCE USE ONLY.**

-By copying my work and submitting them as your own, you are commiting **ACADEMIC DISHONESTY** and may be referred to the Stony Brook University Academic Judiciary.
+By copying my work and submitting them as your own, you are committing **ACADEMIC DISHONESTY** and may be referred to the Stony Brook University Academic Judiciary.
 If found responsible, you **WILL** get an **F** as your final grade as per Prof. Short's academic honesty policy.
 I bear **NO RESPONSIBILITY** to your being found of cheating or any other consequence arising from your use of my code.
 This repository is for personal archival purposes, not to share my answers with other people.